Yuh 3a Review 2023 – Pros & Cons

 Going up to 98% in stocks is a great feature.
 Of course, it could have gone up to 99%, but the difference is not huge.

-The part not investing in stocks will be invested in bonds, real estate, precious metals, and a small part in cash.
-The cash part is there to pay the fees.
+The portion not invested in stocks will be invested in bonds, real estate, precious metals, and a small amount in cash.
+The cash portion is there to pay the fees.

 Unfortunately, at this point, you can only open a single third pillar with Yuh.
 Since the optimal number of third pillars is five, it would be better if they allowed multiple third pillars.

 Each of the different Yuh 3a strategies is a portfolio of index funds from Swisscanto.
-You can find the exact funds being used in the Yuh app.
+The exact funds being used are found in the Yuh app.
 However, the portfolios are unavailable on the website at this point, which is a severe lack of transparency.

 An unfortunate issue with these portfolios is that they all are heavily hedged to CHF.
 Each of the funds is either in CHF or hedged to CHF.
 Currency hedging is excellent in the short term but not in the long term.